jesswu1555/Imaginary-Inventions-Database/README.md

 |---------------|--------------------------|----------|----------|------------|----------|
 | Televox | "The first mechanical man stood up and..." | Electronics | Assists humans with tasks | Partial | Early robots like ASIMO exist, but not as advanced. |
 | unnamed | "A strange contraption hovered above the ground..." | Transportation | Flying personal transport | Fictional | Described as a "floating disk." |

+## FAQ - Clarifications and Guidelines

+Here are some key clarifications regarding what constitutes an "invention" for our analysis, based on recent discussions.

+**Key Takeaway:** When in doubt, lean towards inclusion ("The more data the better").

+And please let us know and ask about any more edge cases or ambiguities in your analysis!
+Shoutout to our meticulous readers who asked these questions that helped us refine our project further!
+And if you have further questions, please please don't hesitate to ask!

+---

+**Q: Do biological inventions count?
+For example, sharks and giant squids engineered in the future based on "old Earth" data?**

+**A:** Yes, these should be included.
+However, we should label them as **"restorations"** rather than simply "inventions," especially if the narrative itself frames them as such.
+This distinguishes them from entirely novel creations or upgrades.

+**Q: What about non-scientific inventions like pagan curses?
+Can a curse be considered an invention?**

+**A:** Absolutely!
+A curse created through specific arrangements of words can be considered an invention.
+This highlights the idea that language and specific formulations can be powerful tools for change and can function like an invention within the context of a story.

+**Q: If a contemporary object is simply disguised to look "sci-fi-ey," but its function remains the same (e.g., a flashlight in disguise), is it notable as an invention?**

+**A:** Probably not as a *new* invention in itself.
+However, if these objects are updated or upgraded in some way (e.g., a flashlight with significantly enhanced features), then they should be included and labeled as **"upgraded inventions."** The key is whether there's a functional difference, not just an aesthetic one.

+**Q: Where do alien inventions fit into our analysis?
+Does it matter how similar the aliens are to humans?**

+**A:** Alien inventions are valid for our analysis.
+The degree to which the aliens are "human-like" is less important than whether their creations function as technology or inventions within the narrative.
+However, if alien beings are so far removed from a technological understanding (e.g., god-like beings whose "technology" appears as magic), their creations might fall outside the scope of "invention" as we're defining it.
+Use your judgment and note any such cases.

+**Q: If human-like aliens invent things that humans have already invented in our past (e.g., cars, nukes), should we include them?**

+**A:** Yes, if these items are invented within the story's timeline, even if they are similar to past human inventions, they should be included in our analysis.
+The act of invention within the fictional context is what makes them relevant.